About This Disease

 Spider bites may occur when humans come into direct contact with spiders when working in the garden, outdoors and around the home.

-- Remove spider webs around your home.
+- Remove spider webs from around your home.

 - Eliminate tall grasses and reduce debris and rubble from outdoor work areas.